Root Canal Re-Treatment

 When the pulp, or soft tissue, of your tooth becomes inflamed or infected, the most common solution is to perform a root canal.
 During the procedure, a hole is drilled into the tooth whereby dead or decaying tissue is removed.
 The area will then be cleaned and treated if signs of an infection are present.
 The tooth is then filled to restore oral function.
-In most cases, this is enough to save your tooth, but there are times when further treatment is required.
+In most cases, this is enough to save your tooth, but there are times when further treatment is required, root canal re-treatment.

 If you’ve undergone a root canal procedure, and treatment did not effectively eliminate the infection and/or relieve pain, the doctors at Fioritto Family Dental may recommend an apicoectomy.
 What is an apicoectomy and why is it necessary?
 What can you expect after an apicoectomy?
 Here’s what you should know.